eegli/tinyparse/docs/reference/printing-arguments.md

          --hasGithubProfile [boolean]
          Indicate whether you have a Github profile

-         --userName [string]
+         -u, --userName [string]
-         Your custom username"
+         Your GitHub username

+         --config [string]
+         Path to your Github config file
+      "
     `);
 ```